WINE ITINERARY DESIGN

 Montalcino

-The Val d’Orcia, where Montalcino lies, embodies the classic Italian landscape.
-Wheat fields, hilltop villages, vineyards, and patches of cypresses make this slice of southern Tuscany one of the most beautiful places on Earth.
-Soft, gentle hills largely dominate the landscape, with one notable exception: the hill of Montalcino.
-The village sits at the summit, its slopes covered with grapevines, olive groves, forests of old oaks, and Mediterranean herbs.
-Although Sangiovese is Italy’s most widely planted red grape, it is in Montalcino that this varietal reaches its pinnacle in complexity of flavors and age-worthiness.
+The Val d’Orcia, home to Montalcino, epitomizes the quintessential Italian landscape.
+Golden wheat fields, hilltop villages, vineyards, and iconic cypress groves combine to make this corner of southern Tuscany one of the world’s most breathtaking.
+Gentle, rolling hills stretch across the region—except for the prominent hill crowned by the village of Montalcino.
+Its slopes are blanketed with vineyards, olive groves, ancient oak forests, and fragrant Mediterranean herbs.
+While Sangiovese is Italy’s most widely planted red grape, it is here in Montalcino that it achieves its fullest expression—offering unparalleled complexity and aging potential.

 Alsace